Warranty & Service··12 min read

 The BrandedMark Difference: Registration as Customer Acquisition

-BrandedMark is built on the premise that warranty registration is not a warranty function — it is a customer acquisition event.
+BrandedMark is built on a single premise: warranty registration is not a warranty function — it is a customer acquisition event.
 Every product that ships carries a unique digital identity.
-When a customer scans it, they are not just registering a warranty.
-They are beginning a managed relationship with the manufacturer, on the manufacturer's platform, outside the retailer's ecosystem.
+When a customer scans it, they are not completing a paperwork obligation.
+They are beginning a managed relationship with the manufacturer, on the manufacturer's platform, entirely outside the retailer's ecosystem.
+That relationship is the foundation for everything the revenue model above depends on: extended warranty sales at the moment of highest intent, parts and accessory cross-sell at 30 days, renewal offers at pre-expiry, and the first-party customer database that makes all of it more precise with each registration.
+The cost-centre framing persisted because manufacturers historically had no way to reach customers once they left the retailer.
+That constraint is gone.
+The only remaining question is whether your warranty program has been built to capture the opportunity its removal created.

 BrandedMark turns every product registration into a managed customer relationship.
 If your warranty program is still running as a cost line, we should talk.